Inno-MT-CoMonSENSE-Project/arduino_loRa/Arduino_OTAA/README.md

   - Coding Rate --> 4/5
   - Signal Bandwidth --> 125 kHz

-`s`

 ### Chirpstack servers set-up
  To be written in seperate document.
 For now, follow [this](https://www.chirpstack.io/guides/debian-ubuntu/) set-up.

- ### Device registration
+### Set-up on Chirpstack
-To access the ChirpStack Application Server web-interface, enter the IP address or hostname of you server, followed by *port 8080* which is a default configuration.
+To successfully recive data by Network and Application server, we need to set-up the configuration for Network server, Service profile, Device profile, Gateway and Application.
+To access the ChirpStack Application Server web-interface, enter the IP address or hostname of you server, followed by *port 8080* which is a default configuration, e.g. `localhost:8080`.
+Then for login use *Username: admin* and *Password: admin*.

- - setup on Chirpstack
+#### Network servers

+#### Service-profiles

+#### Device-profiles

+#### Gateways

+#### Applications

 register your application and device with the things network, to set or generate an AppEUI, DevEUI and AppKey.